Develop apps by using Visual Studio 2013

 - Packaging.
 Set properties that identify and describe your package when it is deployed.

-For more info about the app manifest settings, see Manifest Designer.
+For more info about the app manifest settings, see Configure an app package by using the manifest designer.

 - IntelliSense, which provides features such as statement completion and parameter Help as you type code.
 This illustration shows a member list in the C# Code Editor.
 Note that the list also displays a Quick Info box for the selected item.